Skip to contents

 get_land_sea_mask()

-Now you are ready to download ERA5 data.
-Copy and paste your Climate Data Store API token into the my_token argument.
-Provide the AmeriFlux site metadata in site_metadata, and set the file path to your land-sea mask as well.
-Finally, specify a folder path to where you want to download your ERA5 data to.
+Copy and paste your Climate Data Store API key into the my_key argument.
+Provide the AmeriFlux site metadata in the site_metadata argument, and set the file path to your land-sea mask as well.
+Finally, specify a folder to where you want to download your ERA5 data to.
+The folder should be an existing folder on your own machine.
+You may want to create this folder in the same working directory as the folder for your unzipped AmeriFlux data.

 # Set the path to your land-sea mask